 Stir in white wine and cook 3–4 minutes to evaporate most of liquid.
 Reduce heat to medium, add half and half and cornstarch.
 Cook 5 minutes, stirring often, to thicken up sauce.

 Spoon sauce over roasted pork loin slices and garnish with optional parsley.

 Bring the pork out of the fridge 20-30 minutes before roasting.
 If you add any cold meat to a hot oven it will tighten and toughen the meat.

 Just as importantly let the meat rest after roasting for at least 10 minutes this helps keep the meat tender and juicy.
 If you cut the meat too soon all the flavor and juices will run out of it.

-Cook the pork for 20 minutes per pound it should reach an internal temperature of 145º F for medium rare or 160º F for medium.
-It cooks slightly as it sets, so I recommend baking to an internal temp of 145º F.
+Cook the pork for 20 minutes per pound.
+It cooks slightly as it rests, so I recommend baking to an internal temp of 145º F.